tkzic/maxradio/README.txt

  the alphabet, for example, maxsdr5d.maxpat

 NOTE: The very first time you run this patch in Windows you may get a warning about the Firewall.
-Max uses ports 7400 and 7402 are used for communication with touchOSC over your local/wireless network.
+Max uses ports 7400 (receive from touchOSC) and 7402 (send to touchOSC) are used for communication with touchOSC over your local/wireless network.

 ------------------------------------------------------------------
 Tutorial patches and documentation are in the tutorial folder.
 If you move them